JonathanPerkins/ts890-n1mm-spectrum/README.md

 ```

 Note: each argument must be on a new line and use the _--option=value_ format with an equals sign and no whitespace.

+# License

+This software is offered with no warranty or liability and is licensed under the permissive open source MIT license.

+Copyright (c) 2024 Jonathan Perkins G4IVV.